What are puberty blockers and how are they used in trans care?

 - Youth gender care a flashpoint in trans rights debate

-The use of puberty-blocking medication among minors has become a flashpoint in fierce and often polarised debate about trans rights from the United States and Canada, to Spain and Britain.
+The use of puberty-blocking medication among minors has become a flashpoint in fierce and polarised debate about trans rights from the United States and Canada, to Spain and Britain.

 Here's what you need to know.